KostaS10/kostas10.github.io/_posts/2021-01-22-scan-azure-container-registry-images.markdown

 All found vulnerabilities are presented in a list and by clicking on each vulnerability provides an option to drill more into each of those vulnerabilities along with:

 * Short description of vulnerability
-* Additional information about the vulnerability such as CVE number, CVSS score, Severity and if vulnerability is patched
+* Additional information about the vulnerability such as CVE number, CVSS score, Severity and if vulnerability is patchable
 * Remediation steps so we can fix if fix is available
-* Information about specific image in our registry that is affected
+* Information about specific image in our registry that is affected by the vulnerability

 <img src="https://infrasecurity.xyz/media/asc3.PNG" style="display: block; margin: auto;" />